A Wheaton Education

 Brown University

 A limited number of Wheaton students may cross-register for Brown University courses in subjects or areas not covered in the Wheaton curriculum.
 Students may not take specific classes at Brown that are offered at Wheaton without the consent of the faculty advisor.
 A minimum GPA of 2.67 (B-) is required to apply.
-Students can take up to two classes at Brown during their time at Wheaton, and they must be in different semesters while taking three courses at Wheaton.
+Students can take up to two classes at Brown during their time at Wheaton, and they must be in different semesters while being a full time student (minimum of 12 credits) at Wheaton.
 Students taking a language at Brown that is not offered at Wheaton (Catalan, Czech, Modern Greek, Haitian Creole, Hebrew, Hindi-Urdu, Korean, Modern Persian, Portuguese, and Swedish) may do so for four semesters.
 Course and credit are posted as transfer work on the Wheaton transcript.

 Applications and details regarding eligibility and other limitations for Brown cross-registration are available in Academic Advising in the Filene Center and should be referred to before completing the application process.
 The student’s faculty advisor must sign off on the application.
 Both the dean in Academic Advising at Wheaton and the dean at Brown must approve all applications.
 Application for cross-registration must be submitted to Academic Advising in the Filene Center by the end of the week of registration every semester.